sonusindhu/scp-portal-app/web-app/README.md

 ## 🚀 Deployment

-See the [deployment documentation](https://facebook.github.io/create-react-app/docs/deployment) for more information on deploying this React application.
+See the [Vite deployment documentation](https://vitejs.dev/guide/static-deploy.html) for more information on deploying this React application.

 ---